iwsif/Python_for_ETHICAL_HACKING/README.md

 *You need a dictionary with possible domain names for this program.*

- *pip3 install requests && chmod -x FILENAME && chmod u+x FILENAME.*
+ *pip3 install requests && chmod -x FILENAME && chmod u+x FILE.*

  *Type  >>  ./ or python3 to extract the program.See --help for program info.*